ahfitwi/win_wall_dataset/README.md

   Scipy = 1.4.1;
   Python Label Package;

 If you need more images, please email us a request via afitwi1@binghamton.edu.
+We will email the dataset via google drive within a week's time.